strangehurst/PNML.jl/docs/src/structure/mathematics.md

 # Mathematical Semantics

-__ISO High-level Petri nets Specification__  parts 1 and 3 describe the sematics using math notation and part 2 provides the syntax using XML, UML2 and RelaxNG Schema.
+__ISO 15909 High-level Petri nets Standard__  parts 1 and 3 describe the sematics using math notation and part 2 provides the syntax using XML, UML2 and RelaxNG Schema.

 Here we pick out bits for exposition.
-Recommend using the specification for completeness.
+Recommend using the standard for completeness.

 ## Color Functions